 - The shipping address must be in an eligible zip code.
 As of this writing, there are over 8,000 participating cities and towns across the continental US.

 2. Prime Membership Sharing

-Did you know that you can share your Prime membership’s shipping benefits with up to four other people?
-Yes, that’s right: four others can make use of your shipping benefits without you needing to give them direct access to your account (i.e. giving them your account password, which might breach the Amazon Terms of Service).
+Did you know that you can share your Amazon Prime membership’s benefits with up to one other adult and four non-adults?
+Yes, that’s right: five others can make use of your Amazon Prime benefits without giving them direct access to your account (i.e. sharing your account password, which breaches the Amazon Terms of Service).